Find Grad Schools

 4 Yearly Graduations

 Montana State University comes in at #10 on our list of the most popular colleges offering doctor's degrees in liberal arts / sciences & humanities.
-The average in-state tuition for full-time undergraduates is $6,056 per year, while in-state graduate students, on average, pay $5,451 per year.
+Roughly 16,200 attend the school each year.
+The average in-state tuition for full-time undergraduates is $5,824 per year, while in-state graduate students, on average, pay $5,241 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in liberal arts / sciences & humanities from MSU Bozeman.
-Data shows that MSU Bozeman graduates that hold this degree go on to make a median salary of $64,534.

 3 Yearly Graduations

 Institute for Doctoral Studies in the Visual Arts is the 11th most popular school in the nation for students seeking a doctor's degree in liberal arts / sciences & humanities.
 Each year, around 0 students seeking various degrees attend the university.
 During the most recent year for which we have data, 3 people received their doctor's degree in liberal arts / sciences & humanities from IDSVA.
-About 89% of this group were women, and 44% were students from an underrepresented racial-ethnic group.
-Those who complete their doctor's degree in liberal arts / sciences & humanities at Institute for Doctoral Studies in the Visual Arts make a median salary of 64,534.
+Around 36% of these students were from an underrepresented racial-ethnic group, and 91% were women.

 #13